-How do I view my grades in a current course using the New Gradebook?
+How do I view my grades in a current course?

 The Grades page in a course displays all current grades for all course assignments.
 You can also view scoring details, comments, and rubrics.
 If your instructor is using multiple grading periods, you can also filter grades by grading period.